-The Place & Infrastructure Department is forecasting an overspend of £1.716m for the financial year, which includes a £716k deficit in pay budgets due to the pay award.
+The Place & Infrastructure Department is forecasting an overspend of £936k for the financial year, which includes a £716k deficit in pay budgets due to the pay award.

-The Service Improvement and Transformation division is forecasting an overspend of £218k which is mainly due to the deficit in pay budgets as a result of the pay award in Building Cleaning (£180k) and the departmental business support team (£48k).
+The Service Improvement and Transformation division is forecasting an overspend of £160k which is mainly due to the deficit in pay budgets as a result of the pay award in Building Cleaning (£180k).

-The Waste and Environmental Services division is forecasting an overspend of £664k which is due to a £650k pressure from the delivery of the interim phase of the waste strategy having increased costs as a result of contingency measures put in place.
-Grounds and Cleansing are reporting a £310k overspend mainly due to the deficit in budgets following the pay award and efficiencies not being met.
-These pressures are offset by a £250k underspend on staff vacancies with a realignment review ongoing and part year savings from the Head of Service pos.
-There is also a £73k underspend on Green Waste Collection as a result of an increased customer base.
+The Waste and Environmental Services division is forecasting an overspend of £720k which is due to a £862k pressure from the delivery of the interim phase of the waste strategy having increased costs as a result of contingency measures put in place.
+Grounds and Cleansing are reporting a £175k overspend mainly due to the deficit in budgets following the pay award and efficiencies not being met.
+These pressures are offset by a £252k underspend on staff vacancies with a realignment review ongoing and part year savings from the Head of Service post.
+There is also a £69k underspend on Green Waste Collection as a result of an increased customer base.

-Highways and Transportation are forecasting a £1.175m overspend for the year.
-The main variances are £300k due to storm damage to highways which suffered support issues from the recent storms, loss of income on Parking Services of £228k and a £1.125m overspend on School Transport.
-The School Transport overspend is due to increased transport costs for operators which subsequently escalate the tendered contract prices for the statutory provision of home to school transport.
+Highways and Transportation are forecasting a £299k overspend for the year.
+The main variance is a £842k overspend on School Transport which is due to increased transport costs for operators which subsequently escalate the tendered contract prices for the statutory provision of home to school transport.
 Transport operators are continuing to experience driver shortages, global supply chain shortages for vehicles and parts and a period of very high fuel prices which make for a challenging operating environment.
-These overspends are partly offset by a £193k underspend on Traffic Management due to staff vacancies during the year, staff time recharged to grants and a net increase in Traffic Regulation orders income.
-The Transport departmental account is underspent by £152k due to vacant posts, other areas such as Transport Strategic Planning (£50k), Road Safety (£54k), School Crossing Patrols (£33k) and Highway Lighting (£44k) are underspent due to time recharged to grants and staff vacancies during the year.
+These overspends are partly offset by a £212k underspend on Traffic Management due to staff vacancies during the year, staff time recharged to grants and a net increase in Traffic Regulation orders income.
+The Transport departmental account is underspent by £153k due to vacant posts, other areas such as Transport Strategic Planning (£28k), Road Safety (£54k), School Crossing Patrols (£36k) and Highway Lighting (£47k) are underspent due to time recharged to grants and staff vacancies during the year.

-The Place and Sustainability Division is forecasting a £341k underspend, largely due to vacant posts within the team and planning application income which may vary as the year progresses.
+The Place and Sustainability Division is forecasting a £243k underspend, largely due to vacant posts within the team.